 Filing electronically is the easiest way to file a complete and accurate tax return.
 Electronic Filing options include free Volunteer Assistance, IRS Free File, commercial software and professional assistance.

-Additionally, the premium tax credit is a refundable tax credit.
-This means that if the amount of the credit is more than the amount of your tax liability, you will receive the difference as a refund.
-If you owe no tax, you can get the full amount of the credit as a refund.
-However, if you receive advance payments of the credit, you will reconcile the advance payments with the amount of the actual premium tax credit that you calculate on your tax return.
-If your actual allowable credit on your return is less than your advance credit payments, the difference, subject to certain caps, will be subtracted from your refund or added to your balance due.
-If your actual allowable credit is more than your advance credit payments, the difference will be added to your refund or subtracted from your balance due.
-(See question 4 for information on changes in circumstances.)
+- When you complete your tax return, you will figure your credit and compare it to the amount of APTC on Form 8962.
+If your actual allowable credit on your return is less than your APTC , the difference, subject to certain repayment caps, will be subtracted from your refund or added to your balance due.
+If your actual allowable credit is more than your APTC , the difference will be added to your refund or subtracted from your balance due.
+(See question 4 for information on changes in circumstances.

 23. What are the repayment caps?